observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 - windows_event.system
 - sql_server

+If the `attributes["chronicle_log_type"]` field is present in the log, we will use it's value in the payload instead of the automatic detection or the `log_type` in the config.

 ## Credentials

 This exporter requires a Google Cloud service account with access to the Chronicle API.
 The service account must have access to the endpoint specfied in the config.